 With almost 3,000,000 registered nurses in the United States, nursing is one of the fastest-growing fields in the nation.
 In fact, the demand for nurses is so high that healthcare providers facing a shortage of employees.

-There are almost 3,000,000 registered nurses in the United States.
-It is one of the fastest growing industries in the Nation, with demand for nurses being so high that the career field is actually facing a shortage of employees.
-However, even with the need for more nurses to join the medical field, it’s a highly appealing field of study for students entering college, due in part to the availability of jobs across the country.
-The field of “Nursing” is more of a general title.
-There are many different sub-fields for practicing nurses to choose from.
-While some may take more education and offer a higher grade of pay, some may be ideal for those with busy schedules.
-Whichever field a hopeful nurse decides to take, one thing is for sure; the availability of jobs will never waiver, and the annual salary is impressive even at an entry level.
+There are many different sub-specialties for practicing nurses to choose from.
+While some may take more education and offer a higher grade of pay, others may be more ideal for those with busy schedules.
+Whichever field an aspiring nurse decides to take, one thing is for sure; the availability of jobs will be plentiful, and the annual salary is impressive even at an entry-level.

-Alongside the endless job openings, high esteem, and excitement that is enjoyed by Specialty Nurses, they also enjoy a substantial pay difference in comparison to regular practicing nurses.
-People who decide to go into a specialty field can earn a salary of over $20,000.00 more every year than the average nurses’ salary.
+Alongside the endless job openings, high esteem, and excitement that is enjoyed by Specialty Nurses, they also enjoy a substantial pay difference in comparison to general practicing nurses.

 There are a variety of specialty nursing jobs to choose from to capture the interest of any nurse looking to expand on their career and knowledge.
 There are over a hundred fields available, with options ranging from surgical, clinical, women’s health, and even emergency; all providing excitement and new opportunities every day.